elggem/js-primordialparticles/README.md

 ## TODOS

-  - Implement better edge behaviour with no artifacts
+  - Implement edge behaviour with no artifacts (agents in cone does not handle torroidal wrapped space, instead agents "on the other side" appear far away...)
   - Determine population density with acceptable FPS and adjust accordingly, introduce scaling to remain performant on slow machines and not drop below threshold for density.
   - Parameter tuning to achieve better behaviour.
   - ...?